-At age 62, my husband and I decided to take a gap year to reinvent our lives.
-We left Washington D.C., after 31 years, and moved to an island off the coast of Maine.
+At age 62, my husband and I decided to reinvent our lives with a gap year.
+We dropped out of our comfortable life in Washington D.C., constructed over 31 years, and moved to an island off the coast of Maine.
 We lived in Paris for a month to learn French.
-We volunteered in Africa, a lifelong dream.
-I thought the novelty of our adventures would get rid of the chronic depression and anxiety I had suffered for years.
+We trekked for mountain gorillas, then volunteered in Africa, a lifelong dream.
+I thought the novelty of our gap year adventures would get rid of a secret I had been keeping for decades: I suffer from chronic depression and anxiety.
+Instead my inner demons came roaring back.

 Named one of the Most Influential Women in Technology by Fast Company, I have spoken at major conferences and before business groups throughout the U.S., Canada, the UK, Europe, Australia, the Middle East and China.